hlysine/create_connected/README.md

 ## Download

 This mod is super early in development and THINGS WILL BREAK.
-Do NOT use this mod in your main worlds/servers at the moment.
+You should NOT use this mod in your long-term worlds/servers at the moment.

 Find this mod on [**Modrinth**](https://modrinth.com/mod/create-connected) or [**CurseForge**](https://legacy.curseforge.com/minecraft/mc-mods/create-connected).